andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 Soaking in the experience

-In our meanderings we happen upon a small building with a
+In our meanderings we happen upon a small building with a sign posted on the side that says "Say hi to the goats" and photos of 10 goats named Pippi, Waldemar, Fl&oslash;ydis, Alex, Fr&oslash;ya, Ferdinand, Stjerna, Gucci, Trym, and, of course, Spot.

 <h4 class="article-subheader">Fjord Fordin'</h4>